ALA Recommended Viewing

 - American Libraries Live, a free, streaming video broadcast allows viewers to watch broadcasts about library issues and trends in real time and interact with hosts via a live chat.
 Each episode focuses on a specific issue affecting libraries and librarians, and features a panel of vendors and library industry experts engaged in a real-time discussion which is broadcast through a live video format.
 Viewers can ask questions during the program via chat.
 American Libraries Live is a joint production of American Libraries and ALA Editions, units of the American Library Association.
 Online registration allows viewers to receive reminders of upcoming programs.

-- Ask the ALA Librarian Blog compiled by the ALA Library staff on the AmericanLibrariesMagazine.org website.
+- Ask the ALA Library Blog compiled by the ALA Library staff.
 Be sure to see the August 26, 2010 entry, VHS to DVD? as well as the April 20, 2011 entry, Recommended Viewing - Movies and DVDs.
 Additional resources include the Public Performance Rights and Online Video Use pages at the ALA Professional Tips Wiki as well as ALA Library Fact Sheet 7 - Video and Copyright.

 - Byrd, Susannah Mississippi. ¡Bienvenidos! ¡Welcome!: a Handy Resource Guide for Marketing Your Library to Latinos.
 Chicago, Ill: American Library Association, 2005 (includes Spanish-Language Marketplace list of video publishers).

 - Cohen, Laura B. Library 2.0 Initiatives in Academic Libraries.
 Chicago: Association of College and Research Libraries, 2007 (Chapter 12 - YouTube University: Using XML, Web Services, and Online Video Services to Serve University and Library Video Content, by Jason A. Clark).